YardenRahmani/ISLIP/README.txt

    - Make sure both "tr_gen.exe" and "islip.exe" are in the same directory as the script for proper execution.

 4. Adjustment:
    - Adjustments my be needed, based on your development environment.
+Developed and tested on Windows 11.